mostlyunoriginal/cendat/README.md

 ### `set_products(self, titles=None)`

-Sets the active data products for the session.
+Sets the active data products for the session and unsets any previously set variables, geos, and groups.

 -   **`titles`** (`str` \| `list[str]`, optional): The title or list of titles of the products to set.
 If `None`, it sets all products from the last `list_products()` call.